VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Loading_jupyter_notebooks.md

 jupyter notebook
 ```

-This would genrate a Jupyter notebook session that we could access via a URL that you could copy and paste into your browser
+This would generate a Jupyter notebook session that we could access via a simple URL.

 However, since we are on a remote server (TSCC), our local machines have no way of knowing where the Jupyter session lives.